 My Journey into Osteopathy started with a serious ankle sprain whilst travelling in northern India.
 The local hospital was over-run and under resourced, and tired of travellers the doctors told me my ankle was sprained, to contact the local crutch maker and get on with it.
-Without any medical knowledge and without being able to weight-bear and with the only crutch maker being out of town I felt pretty stuck.
+Without any medical knowledge and without being able to weight-bear and with the only crutch maker being out of town (for real!!)
+I felt pretty stuck.

 I then had my first encounter with osteopathy by bumping into an English osteopath who happened to be staying in my hotel.
 He listened, diagnosed and explained very methodically what would happen to me and what I could do to get better quickly.
 At the time I assumed the contrast between the osteopath and the doctors was due to the over-stretched nature of the Indian hospitals.